 My Dog Ate Turtle Food, Now What?

-Another issue is that some dogs are allergic to fish.
+Another issue is that some dogs are allergic to fish, although this is uncommon.
 For some dogs, even a small amount of fish could set off an anaphylactic reaction, while other dogs may develop itchy skin and rash.

 In most cases, dogs who eat turtle food should be OK.
 And if they need to see the vet, the prognosis is excellent.
 They should make a complete recovery!
 And in the future, they may avoid turtle food like the plague!